MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-hsmkey-to-hsmkey.md

 # required metadata

 title: Migrate HSM-protected key to HSM-protected key - AIP
-description: Instructions that are part of the migration path from AD RMS to Azure Information Protection, and are applicable only if your AD RMS key is HSM-protected and you want to migrate to Azure Information Protection with a HSM-protected tenant key in Azure Key Vault.
+description: Instructions that are part of the migration path from AD RMS to Azure Information Protection, and applicable only if your AD RMS key is HSM-protected and you want to migrate to Azure Information Protection with a HSM-protected tenant key in Azure Key Vault.
 author: cabailey
 ms.author: cabailey
 manager: barbkess